edgar-treischl/CopyCat/README.md

 ## Example

-This is a basic example to show you how CopyCat searches within a data frame for the code snippet you are looking for.
+This is an example to show how CopyCat searches within a data frame for the code snippet you are looking for.

 ``` r
 ## load library and provide a data frame